lukedeo/AGILEPack/agilepack-saviour.md

 ####`--file, -f`
 `Pass at least one file to add to a smart_chain for training.` Here, we pass the ROOT files for training.
 If youre using *more than one file*, makes sure the tree names are the same across files, since we make a chain over the files.
+Passed as either `--file=file1.root file2.root ...`, `--file file1.root file2.root ...`, or `-ffile1.root file2.root ...`.
 ####`--tree, -t           Name of the TTree to extract from the ROOT file.
 ####`--save, -s           Name of file to save the YAML neural network file to.
 Something like my-model.yaml
 ####`--learning           Pass a learning rate.